nevesnunes/blog/_posts/2020-07-20-CTF-Writeup---UIUCTF-2020---RFCland.markdown

 Notice how some base64 values seemed to be truncated, so I had to add some padding bytes (`parsed_data += '0'`) in order to decode them.

-I've looked at response messages as well, by counting each distinct type of message:
+I've looked at response messages as well, by counting each distinct type of message (the only variable in the template is the received length, which is filtered out):

 ```bash
 tshark \